murillohwg/CTF-TechnicalTest---Tempest/README.md

 ### 1. Confidential File Discovery

-During the investigation phase, several confidential files were discovered containing hashed identifiers by exploring some ocult directories and then using a script in python to decode the hash.
+During the investigation phase, we discovered several hidden directories that allowed us to download confidential documents.

-A custom Python script was developed to brute-force potential date values and match them against the observed hash.
+In one of these documents, we found a hexadecimal hash.
+To decode the information, a custom Python script was developed to brute-force possible date values and match them against the observed hash.

 Script available in:

-´´Scripts/decrypt.py´´
+`scripts/decrypt.py`

 ---
 ### 2. JWT Authentication Bypass